foursides/foursides.github.io/_posts/2014-01-01-Tonx-Review.md

 Tana Toraja is Tonx's first roast of beans from Indonesia.
 If this is the case, then I can't wait for the next shipment that includes beans from that region.
 According to the post card, these beans are processed in a different way than most of the varieties there.
 The process they use is <i><a rel="nofollow"  href="http://en.wikipedia.org/wiki/Giling_Basah">giling basah</a></i> which literally means "wet grinding."
 I encourage you to click the link to read about it on Wikipedia as it is rather interesting.

 This coffee is described to make "a delightful cup, with bartlett pear serving as the flavour backbone for a brew that opens up to reveal a bit of raspberry and cane sugar."
-It's delicious and full of flavour.</p>
+It's delicious and full of flavour.

 ### Caranavi - Bolivia
 **Subscription Coffee #37**